 The following forecasts are polynomial functions that cover a targeted percentile of all historical deviations.
 These forecasts are stand-alone forecasts, based on the difference between hour-ahead base schedules and actual meter data, expressing the errors as a function of the level of forecast.
 The stand-alone reserve requirement shown achieves the annual reliability target of 0.5 hours per year, after accounting for the dynamic Balancing Authority ACE Limit.
 The combined diversity error system requirements are discussed later in the study.
 Figure F.3- Figure F.8 illustrate the relationship between the regulation reserve requirements during 2018-2019 and the forecasted level of output, for each resource class and control area.
 Both the regulation reserve requirements and the forecasted level of output are expressed as a percentage of resource nameplate (i.e., as a capacity factor).
-Figure F.9 and Figure F.10 illustrate the same relationship between the regulation reserve requirements and the forecasted load for each control area.
-Both the regulation percentage of the annual reliability factor).
-Figure F.9 and Figure F.10 illustrate the same relationship between the regulation percentage of the annual peak load (i.e., as a load factor).
+Figure F.9 and Figure F.10 illustrate the same relationship between the regulation reserve requirements during 2018-2019 and the forecasted load for each control area.
+Both the regulation reserve requirements and the forecasted load are expressed as a percentage of the annual peak load (i.e., as a load factor).